dellpinos/bakery_store/README.md

 ### Solutions

-Despite trying different approaches, Safari continues to show the same error.
+Despite trying different approaches, Safari and iOS continue to show the same error.
 The most viable solution is to switch the library for the date picker and integrate it using a module bundler like Webpack or similar.

 ## How I would continue this project